fergonco/MusicJargon/docs/reference.md

 * Aural: something we can hear.
 Basically it is a combination of a rhythm and a sequence of notes or drum instruments.
 * Rhythms.
-* Pitched sequences: notes like C♯, but also chords.
+* Pitched sequences: notes like C#, but also chords.
 * Drum sequences: drum instrument names like: hihat, bassdrum, snare, etc.
 * Numbers
 * Fractions: For time signatures 12/8 and note durations 1/8.